Transform Traditional Text

 - EDP 301A Assessment and Evaluation in Educational Settings

-- EDT 421A Classroom Cultures, Community, and Climate
+- TCE 421A Classroom Cultures, Community, and Climate

-- EDT 446L Reading in the Foreign Language
+- TCE 446L Reading in the Foreign Language

 Although recommended, study abroad is not required in Latin education.